chobolife/study_english/bread_barbershop/Season_1/20_Choco_Smile.md

 - Shouldn't I have a reason to smile?
 - Yes.
 The fact that you're still employed.
 - Don't touch me.
 What's gotten into you?
-- Today is bakery town's happy small business day.
+- Today is Bakery town's happy small business day.
 Keyword happy.
 - I'm here on behalf of bakery city hall.
 - Yes, welcome.
 We're over the moon cake to have you here.
 * * *